otsi-epragathi/Deployment/README.md

 # Deployment
-This repo contains the needed scripts to pick as extension to VM
+This repo contains the needed scripts to pick as extension to azure VMs